validas/NLX/README.md

 This tree then can then be parsed with all kind of plugins that can be build on top of this platform.

 As a first use case a generator is implemented, that can turn the DAG-Graph into a XMI-Model of Requirements.
-This XMI-Model is stored as `*.pmt`-File which can be viewed with our PMT-Tool:  (Download link here: http://www.validas.de/en/tools/)
+This XMI-Model is stored as `*.pmt`-File which can be viewed and edited with our PMT-Tool:  (Download link here: http://www.validas.de/en/tools/)

 Currently under Development is:
 * a DoorsNext interface that can turn those parsed Documents into DOORS Requirements)